nesrinkalender/progit/tr/04-git-server/01-chapter4.markdown

 A remote repository is generally a _bare repository_ — a Git repository that has no working directory.
 Because the repository is only used as a collaboration point, there is no reason to have a snapshot checked out on disk; it’s just the Git data.
 In the simplest terms, a bare repository is the contents of your project’s `.git` directory and nothing else.

-## The Protocols ##
+## Protokoller ##

-Git can use four major network protocols to transfer data: Local, Secure Shell (SSH), Git, and HTTP.
-Here we’ll discuss what they are and in what basic circumstances you would want (or not want) to use them.
+Git data transferi için başlıca dört adet ağ protokolü kullanır: Local, Secure Shell (SSH), Git and HTTP.
+Burada bu protokoller nedir ve temel koşullarda hangisini kullanmalıyız ya da kullanmamalıyoz tartışacağız.

-It’s important to note that with the exception of the HTTP protocols, all of these require Git to be installed and working on the server.
+Burada önemli olarak HTTP protokolünü ayrı tutacağız, çünkü Git kurulan bütün serverlerda HTTP protokolü bulunması gerekir.

-### Local Protocol ###
+### Lokal Protokoller ###

 The most basic is the _Local protocol_, in which the remote repository is in another directory on disk.
 This is often used if everyone on your team has access to a shared filesystem such as an NFS mount, or in the less likely case that everyone logs in to the same computer.
 The latter wouldn’t be ideal, because all your code repository instances would reside on the same computer, making a catastrophic loss much more likely.